Leostino/bamazon/README.md

 ## Technologies

-1. I used mysql node package to retrieve and send information to mysql database.
+1. Mysql node package to retrieve and send information to mysql database.

-2. I used Inquirer node package to prompt customers and managers.
+2. Inquirer node package to get information from customers and managers.

-3. I used Javascript to link all the packages and features together (javascript's require()).
+3. Javascript to link all the packages and features together (javascript's require()).

 4. Git and Github to save and track different versions of the app [github repository](https://github.com/Leostino/bamazon)